 Looking for the best views in Paris?
 You have definitely come to the right place.
 I have been to Paris several times and I have my favorite views in Paris you shouldn’t miss.

-Whether this is your first visit and you are looking to find the best views in Paris, or perhaps this is a repeat visit and you are yearning for those unique views in Paris, I have suggestions for you!
+Or perhaps this is a repeat visit and you are yearning for those unique views in Paris, I have suggestions for you!

 Paris, referred to as the City of Light, is one of the most beautiful and captivating European capital cities.
 You will want to visit the most iconic and not-so-popular views in Paris!